ykerveant/Spotify_songs_data_for_dashboard/README.md

 ]
 ```

-## Etl steps: --> extract, enrich and store the data.
+## Etl steps --> extract, enrich and store the data

 ### Merge listening files together.
 In order to work with one file.